hasiya89/my-travel-adventure/index.md

 ### 5. **Tallinn, Estonia**
 ![Tallinn_Estonia](Tallinn_Estonia.jpg)
---
-"Estonia: A captivating blend of medieval charm and modern innovation, where cobblestone streets wind through fairy-tale architecture.
-Discover a vibrant cultural scene, rich history, and stunning views of the Baltic Sea."
+-"Estonia: A captivating blend of medieval charm and modern innovation, where cobblestone streets wind through fairy-tale architecture.
+Discover a vibrant cultural scene, rich history, and stunning views of the Baltic Sea." -

 - **Must-see**: Tallinn Old Town and Toompea Castle 🏰🌟
 - **Best time to visit**: June to August for lively festivals and pleasant weather! ☀️🌼